yukaary/go-docker-dns/README.md

 $ fig scale mqnode=2
 ```

-`fig scale mqnode=2` fails to add a second node with an error like this.
+`fig scale mqnode=2` fails to join a second node with an error like this.
 ```
 mqnode_2 | Clustering node rabbit@099c212478e7 with rabbit@rabbit_1 ...
 mqnode_1 |